MicahOlson/bank-account/README.md

   Test: "It will construct an account object" Expect(new Account().toEqual(Account {});

-  Test: "It takes a firstName arguement and constructs an object with the same property and it's value" Expect(new Account("John")).toEqual(Account {firstName: "John"})
+  Test: "It takes a firstName argument and constructs an object with the same property and its value" Expect(new Account("John")).toEqual(Account {firstName: "John"});

+  Test: "It takes a lastName argument and constructs an object with the same property and its value" Expect(new Account("John", "Doe")).toEqual(Account {firstName: "John", lastName: "Doe"});
   ```

 ## License